Department of Music

 Biography

-Deeply passionate about chamber music, Becca has worked closely with members of the Juilliard, Jupiter, Emerson, Chiara, Orion, Ying, Brentano, and Borromeo String Quartets among others.
-She has performed for several distinguished artists including Midori Goto, Bruno Eicher (Assistant Concertmaster MET), Axel Strauss, and Stefan Milenkovich.
-Becca has also been a Violin Fellow at several summer music festivals including the Bowdoin International Music Festival, Manchester Music Festival, and the Next Festival of Emerging Artists.
+Becca has worked closely with members of the Juilliard, Jupiter, Emerson, Chiara, Orion, Ying, Brentano, and Borromeo String Quartets among others.
 As a chamber musician and orchestral player, she has collaborated with many esteemed musicians including David Ying, Michael Kannen, Yael Weiss, Benjamin Zander, David Zinman, and Leon Fleischer.
+Dr. Kasdan frequently performs U.S. and world premieres of contemporary works and enjoys collaborating with composers.
+She is extremely invested in community outreach and engagement and currently serves on the board for Volunteer Musicians for the Arts.